visatlas/mmasia2021/content/blog/call-for-workshop-papers/index.md

 ---
 title: Call for Workshop Papers
 datePublished: "2021-08-19"
-dateModified: "2021-08-19"
+dateModified: "2021-10-12"
-description: Three workshop proposals were accepted for the ACM Multimedia Asia 2021 edition.
+description: The important dates for Workshop, Multi-Modal Embedding and Understanding, have been updated.
 ---

 ## Workshop 1: Visual Tasks and Challenges under Low-quality Multimedia Data